robotman2412/pax-graphics/docs/README.md

 They are floating-point and range from 0 to 1.
 It is up to the shader to turn these into pixel co-ordinates for e.g. adding a texture to a shape.

-Note: It is acceptable for a rectangle to have a negative width or height.
-In this case, the UVs still match but with the negative width and height.
+Note: It is acceptable for a rectangle to have a negative width and/or height.

 ## API reference: Text